Contact Us

 Lori Connell

 Meet Victoria Salgado.
 Victoria is the mother of three children.
-Victoria’s story is one of courage and triumph.
-Victoria came to Mi Esperanza when her aunt told her about the free educational classes offered at Mi Esperanza.
-Victoria enrolled in the cosmetology course and is part of the graduating class of 2019.
-Victoria was a fantastic student, incredibly determined, and self-disciplined.
+Her story is one of courage and triumph.
+She came to Mi Esperanza when her aunt told her about the free educational classes there.
+Victoria enrolled in the cosmetology course and is part of the 2019 graduating class.
+She was a fantastic student, incredibly determined, and self-disciplined.

-Victoria Salgado could have stayed part of those statistics.
-But, because of her time at Mi Esperanza, she had the skills to support her children and the confidence to leave and build a new life.
-She has been able to move forward and feel strong enough to survive any obstacle in her life.
+Victoria Salgado could have remained part of those statistics.
+However, due to her time at Mi Esperanza, she acquired the skills to support her children and the confidence to leave an abusive marriage and build a new life.
+She has been able to move forward and feels strong enough to survive any obstacle in her life.

 VICTORIA AT A GLANCE